-The WikiProcessors are another kind of macros.
-They typically deal with alternate markup formats and transformation of larger "blocks" of information (like source code highlighting).
-They are used for processing the multiline {{#!wiki-processor-name ...}}} blocks.
+Another kind of macros are WikiProcessors.
+They typically deal with alternate markup formats and representation of larger blocks of information (like source code highlighting).

 Using Macros

 Macro calls are enclosed in two square brackets.
 Like Python functions, macros can also have arguments, a comma separated list within parentheses.